StefLove/Garage/README.md

 # Garage
-An improved version of Garage-old-version.
+An improved version of Garage-old-version.<br />
+You can try it out on http://garage.stefan-lövefors.se.